anake-an/GradeManagementSystem/README.md

 A Java Swing-based desktop application designed to manage student academic records with login authentication.
 This project was developed using **Object-Oriented Programming (OOP)** concepts and a graphical interface designed via **IntelliJ Swing UI Designer**.

-Users can log in through credentials stored in a simple `Login.txt` file, register new students, view and update their grades, and export transcripts — all through a friendly GUI.
+Users can log in through credentials stored in a simple `Login.txt` file, register new students, view and update their grades, and export transcripts with all through a friendly GUI.

 ---